Introduction to the Leeds Pain Team

 Introduction Psychology and Activity

-Hello my name is Alex Buchala and I’m a clinical psychologist today I’m going to tell you how we think about long-term pain and psychology and what is it that we offer as a part of the leads pain service pain is a powerful biological mechanism designed to protect us there are many different types of pain.
+Hello my name is Alex Puchala and I’m a clinical psychologist today I’m going to tell you how we think about long-term pain and psychology and what is it that we offer as a part of the leads pain service pain is a powerful biological mechanism designed to protect us there are many different types of pain.

 Like nerve pain mechanical pain pain comes with a lot of tension in our body when muscles want to protect the sight that is hurting pain is also by design grabbing our attention making it very difficult to focus on anything else and when pain is severe we cannot even engage in a simple conversation.